josh-howson/fantano-sevens/README.md

-# Fantano Sevens
+# fantano sevens

-This app will generate you a random album that Anthony Fantano has reviewed at least a 7.
+this app will generate you a random album that Anthony Fantano has reviewed at least a 7.

 [Try it here](https://fantano-sevens.vercel.app/)